simplystats/simplystats.github.io/_posts/2016-09-06-a-short-guide-for-phd-applicants.md

 guide focuses on Statistics/Biostatistics.

-Note that once you finish your PhD you have a chance to become a postdoctoral fellow for a couple of years.
+Note that once you finish your PhD you have a chance to become a postdoctoral fellow and further focus your training.
 By then you will have a much better idea of what you want to do and will have the opportunity to chose a lab that closely matches your interests.